-Students looking to transfer to the College of Mount St. Joseph must adhere to the following procedures:
+Students looking to transfer to Mount St. Joseph University must adhere to the following procedures:

-Students looking to transfer to the College of Mount St. Joseph must adhere to the following transfer policies.
+Students looking to transfer to Mount St. Joseph must adhere to the following transfer policies.

-Students applying for transfer to the College of Mount St. Joseph must follow the admission procedures.
+Students applying for transfer to Mount St. Joseph University must follow the admission procedures.
 Official college transcripts from all schools attended must be sent directly from the previously attended college(s) to the Office of Admission:

 ATTN: Office of Admission

 5701 Delhi Road

 Transfer courses are evaluated in the Office of Admission for acceptance of core curriculum requirements and general elective credit.
 The Academic Departments determine the applicability of transfer courses to program requirements.

 Currently enrolled Mount students considering coursework at other institutions should consult with their academic advisor and the Transfer Credit Analyst in the Academic Advising Resource Center before enrolling in courses elsewhere.